 - Parking: Limited parking is available on the temple grounds via a short, narrow, and steep route.
 From the base of the temple route, follow the steep road to find a parking spot.
 Alternatively, drivers and riders can park at the base of the hill and climb 1,297 steps to the pagoda.

-- Food/Drinks: Nothing is available at the temple, but eateries are en route.
+- Food/Drinks: Nothing is available at the temple, but eateries are dotted around en route.

 Historical and Cultural Aspects: